seanpm2001/Takeout_Tuesdays/README.md

 - **Date:** `2025, Tuesday, December 9th`
 - **Takeout targets:** `Mastodon` ***{*** `Seanpm2001.techhub.social` ***}***
 - **Note:** `I did my weekly Mastodon takeout again this week.
-I was less active on Mastodon this week, going through over 100 posts, and also made 3 source posts, but did not maky any boost posts.
+I was less active on Mastodon this week, going through over 100 posts, and also making 3 source posts, but did not maky any boost posts.
 This was also the seventy-ninth consecutive week in which I also uploaded takeout pictures to the Takeout Tuesdays repository.
 There are some other sites I need to try and do takeouts on.
 I browsed about the same amount of posts this week compared to last week.
 I have been hesitant to post anything, due to how far behind I am right now.`

 - **Backup size:**
 - - **Compressed:** `196.5 megabytes` _(Ubuntu won't let me see the size in bytes here)_ (switched from Ubuntu 24.04, to Ubuntu 22.02 since last update)